Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

  on("file:preprocessor", preprocess);
 }
 ```
 That's it.
 Now we should be able to write our tests in Typescript.
 Let's not take my word for it though.
 We should add a sample test to verify everything is working correctly.
-Go ahead and remove all of the sample tests that were created by the initialization process.
+Go ahead and remove all of the tests that were created by the initialization process.
 Create a folder called `google` and a file inside that called `search.spec.ts` with these contents.
 ```ts
 // cypress/google/search.spec.ts
 describe('When I visit Google', () => {